awjh-ibm/chaincode-contract-tutorials/multiple-asset.md

 ```

 ### Further simplification
 We could also split the file we have generated into multiple files for the same package, having a file for each of the simple asset, complex asset, transaction context and helper functions.
-In this tutorial we will not do that.
+As well as this we could add further functions to CustomTransactionContext to get each asset to remove the duplication of checking whether the retrieved asset is the correct type.
+In this tutorial we will not do these.

 ## Putting it all together
 Our final code should look like the below.
 We can run it using the [chaincode dev mode](simple-asset.md#testing-using-dev-mode) environment and making calls using our new namespaces and function names.